ampledata/ampledata.github.com/articles/secure_baresip.md

 et al.

-We'll work through the following steps to build an environment that applies these enhancements to a Baresip UA, and verify the environment meets certain security standards:
+We'll work through the following steps to build an environment that applies these enhancements to a Baresip UA, and ensure the environment meets certain security standards:

 1. Generate a compliant client & server security certificate.